These are the best Windows on ARM laptops you can buy

 It’s a traditional clamshell form factor and it comes packing a Snapdragon 7c Gen 2, and it was one of the first consumer devices to do so.
 That’s not quite on the same level of performance as the Snapdragon 8cx laptops we’ve looked at so far, but compared to other laptops in its price range, it’s not bad at all.
 It also comes with 4GB of RAM and 128GB of storage, and for a laptop at this price, that’s acceptable.
 It’s obviously not going to be a mind-blowing experience, but if you’re shopping in this price range, it’s about as good as you’ll find anywhere else.

-Of course, that’s all for the base configuration, and you can spring for the 5G model, which costs more than double the price.
+That all applies to the base model, but you can spring for the 5G model, which costs more than double the price.
 That does add a more powerful chipset (the Snapdragon 8cx Gen 2), 8GB of RAM, and 256GB of storage.
 It also adds 5G support, while the base model has no cellular connectivity whatsoever.
+You can check out the 5G model on Samsung’s website.

 Still, the base $350 model has some great selling points like the display. it’s a 14-inch panel, and it’s got Full HD resolution.
 That’s the same as many of the premium laptops on this list, and while some might consider Full HD the bare minimum, many laptops at this price don’t have that.
 The screen quality itself isn’t on the same level as those premium laptops, of course, and while it has a somewhat large bezel where the camera is, it’s still 720p without Windows Hello.
 In fact, there’s no form of Windows Hello here.